-The subsidiary XP CCTVM, leader of the Prudential Conglomerate (which includes Banco XP), under BACEN regulation regime, is required to maintain a minimum capital and follow aspects from the Basel Accord.
+The subsidiary XP CCTVM, leader of the Prudential Conglomerate (which includes Banco XP and XP DTVM), under BACEN regulation regime, is required to maintain a minimum capital and follow aspects from the Basel Accord.

-The subsidiary XP Vida e Previdência operates in Private Pension Business and is oversight by the SUSEP, being required to present Adjusted Shareholders' Equity (PLA) equal to or greater than the Minimum Required Capital ("CMR"), CMR is equivalent to the highest value between base capital and Venture Capital Liquidity ("CR").
+The subsidiary XP Vida e Previdência operates in retirement plans business and is oversight by the SUSEP, being required to present Adjusted Shareholders' Equity (PLA) equal to or greater than the Minimum Required Capital ("CMR"), CMR is equivalent to the highest value between base capital and Venture Capital Liquidity ("CR").

-On December 31, 2021 the subsidiaries XP CCTVM and XP Vida e Previdência were in compliance with all capital requirements.
+On December 31, 2022 the subsidiaries XP CCTVM and XP Vida e Previdência were in compliance with all capital requirements.